Early Week Savings

 If you want to explore Myrtle Beach State Park, the best way is to do the 2.5-mile Yaupon, Sculptured Oak, and Pond Trail.
 This easy hike combines the three nature trails and takes about 45 minutes to complete.
 The terrain is easy, consisting mostly of well-maintained trails and boardwalks.

 It’s perfect for birding, hiking, and jogging, and a great place to spot wildlife, like birds and squirrels, and spot some magnificent trees.
+If you’re short on time or have little ones better suited to a backseat, biking is allowed in the park as well!

 Pack a Picnic